sdhutchins/ideas-for-collaboration/README.md

 ## Ideas

 ### **labgloss**
-A lightweight CLI and web app to define, track, store, and search for lab-specific terms..
+A lightweight CLI and web app to define, track, store, and search for lab-specific terms.
 Designed to improve onboarding, reproducibility, and communication in both dry and wet labs.

 ### **SciTask**
 A productivity suite for computational scientists to structure projects using reproducible templates and science-aware to-do lists.
 Intended to support data analysis pipelines, grant writing, and manuscript workflows.